-VUmc Policy on unacceptable behaviour and AMC Code of Conduct for Integrity.
-There you can read in more detail about what unacceptable behaviour is and where you can get support or ask guestions.
-As soon as the harmonised Amsterdam UMC version is available, we will announce this on the intranet.
+Policy on unacceptable behaviour from employees and Policy of unacceptable behaviour from visitors and patients.
+There you can read in more detail about what unacceptable behaviour is and where you can get support or ask questions.

 Your opinion counts!

 The code of conduct is a 'living document'.
 Every year, it is evaluated, amended and supplemented with new insights and experiences contributed by all of us.
 This means the code is responsive to the latest developments while also helping to shape our behaviour.
 But its basic principles remain constant: our vision, mission, core characteristics and core values.
 Because these are what we stand for what makes us Amsterdam UMC.
 As such, we value all your feedback, comments and suggestions.